We received a Recognition Award from MA Attorney General Andrea Joy Campbell for our many years of public service

 Before doing business with a merchant, you may want to first check its ratings and complaint history with the Better Business Bureau

 Elder scams and financial exploitation are on the rise.
-The U.S. Department of Justice launched a website, Elder Justice to help protect seniors
+The U.S. Dept. of Justice launched Elder Justice, a website to help protect seniors

 OUTREACH IN ACTION